xiix0/scam/README.md

-Never reveal your best argument.
+You'll never be the man your mother was!